Castor et Pollux: Performance history and reception

 As it turned out, the opera was a success.
 It received twenty performances in late 1737 but did not reappear until the substantially revised version took to the stage in 1754.
 This time there were thirty performances and ten in 1755.
 Graham Sadler writes that "It was ...
 Castor et Pollux that was regarded as Rameau's crowning achievement, at least from the time of its first revival (1754) onwards."

 Revivals followed in 1764, 1765, 1772, 1773, 1778, 1779 and 1780.
 The taste for Rameau's operas did not long outlive the French Revolution but extracts from Castor et Pollux were still being performed in Paris as late as 1792.
 During the nineteenth century, the work did not appear on the French stage, though its fame survived the general obscurity into which Rameau's works had sunk; Hector Berlioz admiringly mentioned the aria Tristes apprêts.

 The first modern revival took place at the Schola Cantorum in Paris in 1903.
 Among the audience was Claude Debussy.
-The first UK performance, organised by Ronald Crichton, was given by the Oxford University Opera Club in the early 1930s at Magdalen College in November 1934.
+The first UK performance, organised by Ronald Crichton, was given by the Oxford University Opera Club in November 1934 at Magdalen College, conducted by Robert Irving, with Dora Labbette, Maude Lloyd and John Kentish among the cast.